 TTM = Trailing Twelve Months, so TTM1 is the last 12 months, TTM2 is the 12-month period prior, and so on, going back in time. > 0 criteria mean companies with negative earnings in the last 4 years aren’t included on the list.

 Price vs 52-wk High (%) <75 means the price must have dropped by 25% or more from its high.
-Uncheck this to see stocks that meet all the criteria but that haven’t dropped.
+Uncheck this to see stocks that meet all the other criteria but that haven’t dropped.

 Sales 5-Year Avg (%) > 10 means only include companies that have increased sales by at least 10% per year, on average, over the last 5 years.

 EPS Y4 means EPS four calendar years ago.
 Therefore, those formulas are saying that EPS must have gone up each year in order to be included on the list.

-Exchange are the exchanges you want to include on the list.
-This list includes both US and Canadian stocks.
+This list includes both US and Canadian stocks (Exchange).

 5-Year EPS Growth Estimate and Next Year Growth Estimate on analyst expectations.
 While analysts can wrong, if people are expecting continued growth in the stock, that tends to help its future prospects.
 If expectations drop below the required level, then the stock falls off the list.